AdobeDocs/control-panel.fr-FR/help/sftp/using/key-management.md

 Les étapes de génération d’une clé SSH publique et de son ajout pour accéder au serveur SFTP sont décrites ci-dessous, ainsi que les recommandations concernant l’authentification.

-Une fois l’accès au serveur configuré, pensez à **whitelister les adresses IP** qui requièrent l’accès au serveur, afin de pouvoir vous y connecter.
+Once access to the server is set up, remember to **add the IP addresses that will require access to the server to the allow list** so that you can connect to it.
 Voir à ce propos [cette section](../../instances-settings/using/ip-whitelisting-instance-access.md).

 >[!NOTE]
 >